abruzzi/patterns-for-state-management-in-react/README.md

 };
 ```

-We could then pass in this `fetchUsers` as a input into a hook, and inside the hook we call the function to fetch remote data:
+Now with the `fetchUsers` function in place, we can take a step further by abstracting our fetching logic into a generic hook.
+This hook will accept a fetch function and will manage the associated loading, error, and data states:

 ```tsx
 const useService = <T>(fetch: () => Promise<T>) => {